top of page

 Presence Over Delayed Power

-That’s when my son reminded me of Mary in John 11:32 (NIV).
-She came to Jesus not with doubt, but with faith: Lord, if you had been here, my brother would not have died.
-And yet, Jesus still delayed.
-I began reading that story again and learning more about it through the BEMA Discipleship Podcast, where the teachers revisit the story of Lazarus—not to emphasize resurrection power, but presence in the pain.
+During this time, my son reminded me of Mary in John 11:32 (NIV).
+She approached Jesus not with doubt, but with faith: “*Lord, if you had been here, my brother would not have died.
+Despite her faith, Jesus still delayed.
+I revisited that story and explored it further through the BEMA Discipleship Podcast.
+The teachers focus on this story not to emphasize resurrection but to highlight presence in the pain.

 The Glory is in God's With-ness

-A New Version of the Song was Birthed
+A New Version of the Song Was Birthed

 Streaming